Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 A list future ideas, tasks, and ideas to improve/maintain the mcp server

 ### May 30, 2025
-[] Add a temporary and/or permanent database system for LLMs to:
+[x] Add a temporary and/or permanent database system for LLMs to:

-- To input ingredients (see 'access to Food nutrition Canada)
+[x] To input ingredients (see 'access to Food nutrition Canada)

-- To use *math tools* to adjust serving size,
+[-] To use *math tools* to adjust serving size,  NOTE: I WOULD NOT COMPLETELY TRUST THESE MEASUREMENTS!!!

-- To store favorites in recipes
+[x] To store favorites in recipes

 - To calculate calories and calories per serving